mmayank74567/devanagari-character-recognition/README.md

 While training, the `JSON` file and a loss vs accuracy plot will be stored in the folder provided within the `--output` argument after every epoch.
 Model checkpoints will be stored in the folder provided within the `--checkpoint` argument after every 5 epochs (or the number set by the user).
 In the event of an interruption, these checkpoints can be used to restart training from a specific point in the history by mentioning the model path and the epoch number to start training from again in the `train.py`file.

 ## Acknowledgement
-* The code implementation is inspired by the resources provided at [PyImageSearch](https://www.pyimagesearch.com/) website.
+* The code implementation is inspired by the resources provided on [PyImageSearch](https://www.pyimagesearch.com/) website.

+on